prebid/prebid-server/modules/fiftyonedegrees/devicedetection/README.md

 ### Account-Level Config

-To start using current module in PBS-Java you have to enable module and add `fiftyone-devicedetection-entrypoint-hook` and `fiftyone-devicedetection-raw-auction-request-hook` into hooks execution plan inside your config file:
+To start using current module in PBS-Go you have to enable module and add `fiftyone-devicedetection-entrypoint-hook` and `fiftyone-devicedetection-raw-auction-request-hook` into hooks execution plan inside your config file:
 Here's a general template for the account config used in PBS-Go:

 ```json